stevenwdv/fathom-shadow/docs/training.rst

 If the trainer reports JavaScript errors, you've probably got a bug in your ruleset code.
 If you can't find it by examination and need to place a breakpoint, the tool of choice is the FathomFox Evaluator.

 #.
-Make sure you have the latest trained coefficients and biases pasted into your ruleset.
-#.
 Run :doc:`fathom-fox<commands/fox>`, and pass it your ruleset::

     fathom-fox -r rulesets.js